JamieIrvine/wireguard-client-compose/README.md

-A Docker Compose file for setting up a Wireguard client in Docker
+A Docker Compose file for setting up a Wireguard client

 # Setup